 Stroll along the boardwalk

-One of the best parts about this place is that it’s accessible for everyone.
+One of the best parts about this place is that it’s accessible to everyone.
 The boardwalk makes it easy to navigate and takes you through the most scenic parts of the preserve.

 It follows the stream with beautiful marshes along the way.
 The landscape around you changes as you venture further into the park and you’ll see many different types of plant and bird species.